My Story

 Elia documented the harrowing disasters on Mt.
 Everest in 2014, 2015, and 2019, capturing stories of survival and resilience in some of the most challenging conditions on Earth.
 In 2023, he once again found himself on the mountain during its deadliest season in history, witnessing the loss of 18 climbers while continuing to film under extreme pressure.
 His compelling imagery has been featured by major global networks, including National Geographic, Discovery, ESPN, Netflix, and the BBC.

 Beyond mountaineering, Elia’s career expanded into television broadcast work as a director of photography.
-Collaborating with celebrity athletes like NBA champion Serge Ibaka, MLB hall-of-famer Vladimir Guerrero, and star pitcher Aaron Sanchez, Elia’s work with Rogers Sportsnet earned critical acclaim, including a Canadian Screen Award for “Limitless” and a CINE Golden Eagle Award for “On the Top,” filmed on Everest.
+Collaborating with celebrity athletes like NBA champion Serge Ibaka (whose return to the Congo he filmed for “Anything Is Possible”), MLB star Vladimir Guerrero Jr., and pitcher Aaron Sanchez, Elia’s work with Rogers Sportsnet earned critical acclaim, including a Canadian Screen Award for “Limitless” and a CINE Golden Eagle Award for “On the Top,” filmed on Everest.

 Drawing from his journey as an adventure filmmaker, he weaves breathtaking visuals from his expeditions with relatable stories and actionable insights.
 From students and educators to corporate leaders, Elia offers fresh perspectives on peak performance, resilience, leadership, and overcoming challenges.
 With over a decade of experience and a reputation for sparking meaningful change, his talks leave a lasting impression on every audience.